 Destination Living Arrangements

-You will arrive at your destination to a well prepared one- or two-bedroom furnished apartment near your new work-site.
+You will arrive at your destination to a well-prepared one- or two-bedroom furnished apartment near your new work site.
 This can be either with a roommate or private and this should be clarified in your initial discussions with the travel company recruiter.

 Utilities are free and should be on.
 The recruiter should help you arrange telephone, cable TV, and Internet access.
 These are likely at your own cost but could be paid by some travel companies.
 It is important to ask about this.
-If nurses choose to provide their own housing, travel companies often provide a housing subsidy up to $2,000 per month, in line with the local cost of living.
+If nurses choose to provide their own housing, travel companies often provide a housing subsidy of up to $2,000 per month, in line with the local cost of living.
 Some housing subsidies are tax-free reimbursements.

 Many travel nurses drive their own vehicles to their new work locations.
 Many others prefer to fly.
 Regardless of the means of transportation chosen, a travel reimbursement should be made by the travel company to you as the traveler.
 If flying, your tickets may even be purchased for you in advance by the travel company.

 Working at the New Hospital or Clinic